 The Indiangrass trail takes you back into some additional hills amid the tall grass.
 It is my favorite part of the hike mainly because it is very peaceful and few people come back to this trail.

-The trail winds back and edges a small hill that is general blocked from hiking traffic.
+The trail winds back and edges a small hill that is generally blocked from hiking traffic.
 Below is a picture of the hill from along the trail and a panorama that was shot on the Indiangrass trail and includes the hill in the background.

 During the spring wildflower season, there are a lot of wildflowers blooming in the NWR.
 Notably the Indian Paintbrush and many others that I can’t identify.
 The photos below contain some wildflowers common along the hiking trails in early spring.